 1.1) Rinse the vascular system of the porcine jejunal segment via cannulated arterial access and the intestinal lumen with PBS-.
 Repeat until it is completely clean.

-1.2) Prepare reactor as shown in figure 1.
+1.2) Prepare a 200 mm diameter glass tank with 4 adapters and connect them via silicon tubes to the peristaltic pump (Ismatec).
+The pressure controlling unit can be monitored via a pressure sensor that is connected to a sterile disposable dome (see figure 1).

-1.3) Fill reservoir bottles with decellularization (DZ) solution, check the tubing system for possible air bubbles and pump 500 ml DZ solution into the red arterial access (fig. 1B) of the vascular system.
+1.3) Fill reservoir bottles with decellularization (DZ) solution, check the tubing system for possible air bubbles and pump 500 ml DZ solution into the red arterial access (figure 1B) of the vascular system.

 1.4) Connect the intestinal lumen with cable ties to the glass connectors for luminal flow.